macs-lab/mobile_robotics_learing_resources/README.md

 # mobile_robotics_learing_resources

-This is a survey about mobile robotics that mainly consists of three sections:
+This repo is a comprehensive report about the filed of mobile robotics.
+The report consists of three main parts.

+1.

+that mainly consists of three sections:
 - State estimation and localiztion
 - Perception
 - Motion planning